mustafayusufaksoy/yusufaksoy57/README.md

-- 👋 Hi, I’m @yusufaksoy57
--  I’m interested in Machine Learning and statistics.
--  I’m currently learning Python and Machine learning models.
--  How to reach me mustafayusufaksoy@outook.com
+Hi, I’m Mustafa Yusuf.
+I’m interested in Machine Learning and statistics.
+Also, I’m currently learning Python and Machine learning models.
+I added some basic projects you can see.
+How to reach me mustafayusufaksoy@outook.com.